Joe Devance

-Joe Calvin Devance Jr. (born February 19, 1982) is a Filipino-American former professional basketball player who won 12 championships over the course of his career with the Alaska Aces, the Magnolia franchise, and the Barangay Ginebra San Miguel of the Philippine Basketball Association (PBA).
+Joe Calvin Devance Jr. (born February 19, 1982) is a Filipino-American former professional basketball player.
+He won 12 championships over the course of his career with the Alaska Aces, the Magnolia franchise and the Barangay Ginebra San Miguel.

 Professional career

 Welcoat Dragons (2007–2008)

 The forward Devance attended the University of Texas, El Paso between 2001 and 2004.
 He entered the PBA in 2007 as the first overall pick by then-expansion team Welcoat.
 Though he had minutes, Devance was not really able to showcase his talent, playing center under coach Caloy Garcia.
 He wore number 53 with the Dragons.

 Alaska Aces (2008–2011)

 After playing one season with the Welcoat Dragons, he was then traded to the Alaska Aces for Sol Mercado.
 He is a feared outside scorer and a serious threat in the low post, a testament to his offensive capabilities.

 He is touted as the next most important player and the cornerstone of the Aces’ frontline until the unthinkable happened — Devance and the Aces had to part ways only after three seasons after Devance was shipped to the Air21 Express in exchange for the talented but underachieving forward Jay-R Reyes.

 On his years as an Ace, he was able to reach three finals appearances during the 2008–09 and 2009–10 seasons though he only had a championship during the 2010 Fiesta Conference.

 After playing three seasons in the Alaska Aces, Alaska was forced to let go of Devance after the talented Fil-Am forward begged off.
 Sources said Devance wanted out of Alaska, hoping to get better compensation somewhere else even though Alaska already offered Devance the maximum pay of P350,000 per month.
 Despite this, Alaska had no choice, so they traded him to Air21 Express for their big man Jay-R Reyes.